Leadership Strategy Video Series

 Decision Analyst interviews Aldo Zucaro, Senior Director of Commercial Strategy at CooperVision on how his company is navigating the COVID-19 crisis and how they are planning for the future.

 Clay: Hi and welcome to our Leadership Strategy session.
-My name is Clay Dethloff, I’m Senior Vice President of Insights and Innovation at Decision Analyst, a marketing research company based in Arlington, Texas.
+My name is Clay Dethloff, I’m Senior Vice President of Qualitative Research at Decision Analyst, a marketing research company based in Arlington, Texas.
 Today I’m privileged to have Aldo Zucaro with me, who is the Senior Director of Commercial Strategy at CooperVision, which is a global contact-lens manufacturer.
 Aldo, good to have you, and nice to talk with you again.

 Aldo: Nice to talk to you.